 Contributions to Roth IRAs are made with money you already paid taxes on, so there is no tax benefit at the time the contributions are made.
 The benefit is that the money grows tax-free.
 Money you contributed to a Roth 401(k) account is often rolled into a Roth IRA.
 At any time you can access the money you’ve invested without having to pay taxes, and your earnings are not taxed if you keep your account for at least 5 years, and are at least 59 ½ when funds are withdrawn.
 Contrary to Roth 401(k) contributions, money held in a Roth IRA is not subject to required minimum distributions.

 While you may roll pre-tax money from your 401(k) plan into a Roth IRA, you would be “converting” pre-tax money into after-tax money, which means you would have to pay taxes on the money received into the Roth IRA.

-You can start an IRA account with many banks or any brokerage firm in Des Peres, MO, however they often vary in terms of fees or other expenses.
-Our team of financial advisors at Correct Capital partners with several trusted financial custodians and will help you find the best choice for you.
+You can open an IRA with many banks or any brokerage firm in Des Peres, MO, however many come with varying fees or other expenses.
+Our team of financial advisors at Correct Capital partners with several trusted financial custodians and will help you find the best fit for you.